 To ensure the list is up to date, you can always double check using the Search Games function found here: Macau Games.

 Okay it’s expensive, but at least the rules are good, at least compared to Vegas.
 Macau has 5 games with a house edge under 1.25%: Blackjack, Craps, Baccarat, Fan Tan and Pai Gow, if you’re banking at the Lisboa.

-The best Craps is found at the City of Dreams and Studio City (5 times odds) while the standard number city wide for Blackjack is only 0.16%, which is obviously quite good.
+The best Craps is found at the City of Dreams, Studio City and Galaxy (5 times odds) while the standard number city wide for Blackjack is only 0.16%, which is obviously quite good.
 However, every casino uses an electronic shuffler, so forget about counting.

 After these 5 games the good times end, as all other games are over 2%.
 For the best rule among these 2% plus games look no further than Roulette.
 All the tables in the city are single 0, a substantial improvement over the double 0 wheels that pollute Las Vegas.
 Speaking of which…

 I’ve met a lot of people who don’t enjoy gambling in Macau.
 They say it’s not fun and they’re probably right.
 Party pits, free flow booze, friendly dealers, hot waitresses working it for tips, a festive fun atmosphere… no, no, no, no and no. Gambling is a serious venture in Macau and the vibe on the floor reflects it.
 Every casino is entertainment free with absolutely nothing going on, other than some background music if you’re lucky.

 It probably also doesn’t help that you lose the banter with other players and the dealers, since 99% of the dealers and 97% of the other players can’t speak English.
 No one really drinks anything either, but don’t let that stop you!
 The tide finally turned in 2018 and free alcoholic beverages are now readily available in every large casino in town, including every one on the Cotai Strip.